rdrgmnzs/test-infra/prow/cmd/gcsupload/README.md

 In addition to this configuration for the tool, the `$JOB_SPEC` environment variable should be present to provide the contents of the Prow downward API for jobs.
-This data is used to resolve the exact location in GCS to which artifacts and logs will be pushed.
+This data is used to resolve the exact location in object storage to which artifacts and logs will be pushed.

 The path strategy field can be one of `"legacy"`, `"single"`, and `"explicit"`.
-This field determines how the organization and repository of the code under test is encoded into the GCS path for the test artifacts:
+This field determines how the organization and repository of the code under test is encoded into the object storage path for the test artifacts:

 | Strategy     | Encoding                                                                                                                   |